juunie-roh/KWU-Kampus-Front/README.md

 ## Notice

-This project is internally defined list in `main.js` as default.
+This uses internally defined list in `main.js` as default to load models informations,

-or
+also

-You can use external server to get lists of models information, but your local address (i.g.
-127.0.0.1/5500, localhost:3000 ...) will occur CORS violation. *(Access-Control-Allow-Origin)*
+You can  get lists of models information from the external server.
-You need to ignore the CORS via Chrome extension or other ways possible, to load models successfully.
+You need to ignore the CORS via Chrome extension or other ways possible, to load models' information successfully.
 <details>
    <summary> To Use Server </summary>
    from <code>main.js:345</code>: